KumarRobotics/jackal-serial/README.md

 # Jackal Service

-This repo contains the code for controling the jackal and jeti transmitter.
+This repo contains the code for controling the jackal with ROS 2 without MicroDDS.
+You can keep the original ROS 1 firmware on your jackal, the `jackal-serial` module will convert the ROS 2 messages and serialize them for the ROS 1 controller.
+This will allow you to keep your jackal as a true localhost only.
 For teleoperation a signal is sent from the jeti transmitter to the jeti reciever.
 The `jeti_joy` node gets this signal over serial and translates it to a `Joy` msg and publishes it on the `/joy` topic.
 The `jackal_teleop_node` converts the joy topic to a velocity command in m/s for linear and rad/sec for angular.
 This gets sent to the `jackal_velocity_controller` which applies those commands to a differential drive controller.
 This publishes `joint_states` for each wheel that then get translated to a `Drive` msg to be serialized and sent to the micro controller over serial.